Population-Transcriptomics/Cell-Cycle-on-C1/cDNA_concentration/cDNA_concentration.md

 Each file is named following the serial ID of the C1 chip from which DNA was collected.

-The files are available from a [temporary location](BASEURL=https://briefcase.riken.jp/proself/publicweb/publicweb.go/RCkIQA6ZAohAcycBOlFL0_ZSt5-IUtPtwtvH_w-vUo79) and will be deposited in a proper place later.
+The files are available from [GitHub]() and will be deposited in a proper place later.
 The files need to be downloaded before running this knitr script.